RandonautEcosystem/.github/profile/noveltist_coc.md

 * Secrecy between participants is unacceptable.
 * Communications should be visible to all interested community members, private communications about crucial questions are undesirable.
 * All active community members should be aware about all processes, plans and tasks in the community.
+* Inclusion and connectedness -
+* Projects should be open for enthusiasts to participate.
+* All projects in the same area of development should help each other and share tools and resources for the goal of progress acceleration.
+* Attempts to sabotage another project to gain more profits are unacceptable.

+## Noveltism

+* This community should seek novelty and explore in the maximum ways possible.
+* Every project should be experimenting and trying new approaches regardless of financial risks.
+* Everything that can be researched should be researched.
+* The Research process should have a maximum amount of branches to achieve maximum results in every way possible.
+Metasciences are desirable.
+Assumption-based research is acceptable to accelerate the process but should be proven in the future.
+Randomized search for novelty and its further exploration is preferable.
+The more participants involved, the more exploration will be done.

+* Cultural Medium -
+For maximum effectiveness, the community is advised to avoid labels that impose methodological standards or limitations.
+For example, if a project is claimed to be scientific, it obliges it to follow academic standards.
+A noveltist project can combine the properties of scientific research, art, game, etc.
+The creation of an authentic cultural space with its own mythology and memetic technologies contributes to a more effective involvement of participants and resources in the process of research and spread of knowledge to the society.
+It is recommended to avoid being dogmatic and provide an interpretation of controversial views of the audience, allowing theories to evolve.

+————————————————